m0zgen/openbld.net/blog/2023-05-15-fake-update-drops-aurora-stealer/index.md

 ![Fake system update drops Aurora stealer via Invalid Printer loader](./easset_upload_windows_file.gif)

-Few days ago Malwarebytes tread intelligence team [discovered](https://www.malwarebytes.com/blog/threat-intelligence/2023/05/fake-system-update-drops-new-highly-evasive-loader) a new campaign that uses a fake Windows update to drop the Aurora stealer.
+A Few days ago, Malwarebytes tread intelligence team [discovered](https://www.malwarebytes.com/blog/threat-intelligence/2023/05/fake-system-update-drops-new-highly-evasive-loader) a new campaign that uses a fake Windows update to drop the Aurora stealer.
 The attack starts with a malvertising chain that redirects users to a website displaying a fake Windows update page.
 The page is designed to look like the real thing, with a full screen animation that very much resembles what you'd expect from Microsoft.

 :::tip
 After discovering and researching the IoC from the article, all compromised domains were added to OpenBLD.net DNSBL 🎉